 Stanford Jazz Workshop Safety Guidelines

 The safety and comfort of participants are of the utmost importance to Stanford Jazz Workshop.
-To help ensure your own safety and comfort, please observe the following guidelines.
+To help ensure everyone’s safety and comfort, please observe the following guidelines:

 - Safety first: If you sense a threat to your safety or the safety of others, notify a staff or faculty member immediately.
 In an emergency, call 911.

-- If you have a problem, talk to your teacher or come to the SJW office, which will be on the Menlo College campus, room 328 in the Florence Moore Building.
+- If you have a problem, talk to your teacher or come to the SJW office, which will be in Braun Music Center, Room 232, on the Stanford campus.
 If you have a problem with a teacher, talk to a staff member at the SJW main office.

-- After dark, walk together on well-lighted pathways.
+- After dark, walk in groups on well-lighted pathways.
 Be aware of your surroundings and avoid talking on cell phones or listening to headphones while walking.